 Why Calgary tops the charts is not be a mystery.
 Because Calgary offers the highest wages plus the lowest taxes in Canada and our provincial sales tax (GST) is only 5%, makes for a very appealing quality of life.
 The proximity to the Rockies and the rivers (Including the Bow with the best fly fishing in the world) presents it as even more attractive to people who desire more than just a great city to live in.
 The urban areas are extensive and sprawl over a general region.
 Calgary’s infrastructure and the network of expressways/connectors are commendable.
 Summers are very comfortable, averaging mid 20’s C.

 Attractive infrastructure such as the renowned colleges and (U of C) University of Calgary are a huge attraction for our future talent.
 Free health care, excellent public transit, (including C-Train) are also very attractive.
 Unlimited opportunities for work as well makes this such a fabulous place to call home.
-As it also has the highest percentage of home ownership in the nation, Calgary real estate is a golden investment accompanied with one of the excellent places in Canada to reside.
+As it also has the highest percentage of home ownership in the nation, Calgary real estate is a golden investment accompanied by one of the excellent places in Canada to reside.

 The downtown core of Calgary is infamous for its robust business life and atmosphere.
 Its economy is developing at an ever-increasing pace.
 As it is largely influenced by the oil and gas industry, it also depends on its driving engine, downtowns’ commercial hub.
 Still, the Calgary real estate market is quite independent and strong even when the oil and gas industry is down.
 If you are about to set up a new business or simply want to live in a busy center full of innovative ideas – this region is for you.